asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 ## WordPress Markup

 With Gutenberg WordPress has it's own markup.
 If you know HTML, it's obvious that the WP markup is similar.
 But there are strange looking comments - and these "comments" will make WP come alive.

+## How to get the markup for any block

+ You don't have to remember all the blocks that you see here.
+An easy way to get the markup you need is:

+ * Create a new page or post
+ * Add the block you need
+ * Change from *visual editor* to *code editor*
+ * Copy the markup

+ Now you can paste the relevant markup in your HTML file.
+Now you can get any WP content into your HTML files.

  ## Include Header